 - Season chicken on both sides with kosher salt and black pepper, to taste.

-- Now, individually place each of the chicken cutlets into the flour and lightly dredge both sides so that they are evenly coated in the flour (don't cake it on too heavily, just a light dust).
-Set aside on a clean plate while you finish dredging the rest of the cutlets.
+- Pour arrowroot on a large plate or wide bowl.
+Now, individually place each of the chicken cutlets into the flour and lightly dredge both sides so that they are evenly coated in the flour (don't cake it on too heavily, just a light dust).
+Shake off excess flour.
+Set aside on a clean plate while you continue dredging the rest of the cutlets.

-- Once all of your chicken is browned and set aside, reduce heat to low.
+- Set browned chicken cutlets aside on a plate and continue the process until all of the chicken is browned, adding more olive oil to the skillet if needed.
+Once all of your chicken is browned and set aside, reduce the skillet heat to low.

 - Add in 1 tbsp. of ghee and swirl pan until it is melted.
-Add the garlic and saute for 30 seconds, being careful not to burn.
+Add the garlic and saute, stirring, for 30 seconds, being careful not to burn.

 - *the only Whole30 substitute I recommend is Tapioca Starch.
 I DO NOT recommend substituting almond or coconut flour in this recipe as it tends to make the sauce grainy.